Curved origami and tangent developables

 A curved crease hyperbolic origami tessellation

-With Mrinal Dhume (Picture credit Edmund Harris)
+With Mrinal Dhume (Picture credit Edmund Harris).
+See here for details

 A cylidner with pencil marks on it.
 Along the axis, a line with labeled curvature 0.
 Along the circular crossection, a line with labeled curvature > 0.
 The text says gaussian curature equals zero